F5Networks/f5-aws-cloudformation/experimental/standalone/1nic/readme.md

 ## Security Details <a name="securitydetail"></a>
-This section has the entire code snippets for each of the lines you should ensure are present in your template file if you want to verify the authenticity of the template.
+This section has the entire code snippets for each of the lines you should ensure are present in your template file if you want to verify the integrity of the helper code in the template.

 **/config/verifyHash section**